JusKillmeQik/PoE-Leveling-Guide/README.md

 >WARNING: This update is not compatible with previous versions, you will need to put this project in its own folder and import any custom changes you made in previous versions

+>WARNING: This version does not currently work with GGG's vulkan beta renderer.
+Please use DirectX until they fix this issue.

 You will need AutoHotkey to run this script, with a minimum version of 1.1.30.00 https://www.autohotkey.com/

 Make sure to run it with PoE in windowed fullscreen or windowed mode.
+It is highly recommended to turn off text scaling for high resolution monitors.

+>Display Settings -> Scale and layout -> Change the size of text, apps, and other items -> 100% (Recommended)

 >NOTE: Some users will need to run this script with right-click 'Run as Administrator' in order for the automatic detection to work.
 Please try without this first.